 Native plants offer a source of nectar for butterflies and other pollinators.
 Plant bergamot, golden alexander, and various milkweed species in your garden to ensure that pollinators always have good sources of food throughout the season.

-Are you looking for a unique way to celebrate a birthday, anniversary, graduation or other momentous occasion?
-Book a Private Tour of the Kate Gorrie Butterfly House with one of our knowledgeable Teacher-Naturalists.
+Are you looking for a unique way to celebrate a birthday, anniversary, graduation or another momentous occasion?
+Book a private tour of the Kate Gorrie Butterfly House with one of our knowledgeable Teacher-Naturalists.
 The Kate Gorrie Butterfly House and Watershed Center are handicap-accessible.
-Call 609-737-7592 or email email@example.com for information, pricing and availability.
+Call 609-737-3735 or email [email protected] for information, pricing, and availability.